dust-ai-mr/dust-ville/README.md

 Dustville
 =========

-Dustville is a toy digital twinning system using Dust Actors.
+Dustville is a toy digital twinning system using Dust Actors (see dust-core).

 Be sure to have built dust-core to get dependencies then

-    .gradlew run
+    ./gradlew run

 After which point your browser at.